-- 1. Open the engine hood rear cover. - 2.
-Remove the clip 1 to remove the dust cup 2. - 3.
+- 1. Open the bonnet B. - 2.
+Remove the clip 1 and remove the dust cup 2. - 3.
 Remove the element 3.
 Cover the connector side in the back of the air cleaner body with a waste cloth and tape to prevent dirt from entering. - 4.
-Clean the dust cup 2 and the inside of the body.
+Clean the dust cup 2 and the inside of the body. - 5.
+Blow dry compressed air [100 PSI (0.7 MPa) or less] from inside the element 3 along the pleats to initially remove the dirt.
+Then blow compressed air from outside the element 3 along the pleats to remove dirt.
+The blow compressed air again from inside the element 3.